The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level: Bruhat--Tits stratification

 From Proposition \ref{prop:RZ-lattice}, we have a lattice-theoretic description of $\cN_{n,\ep,\red}^{[h]}(\kappa)$, where $\kappa$ is a perfect field over $\F$.
-These descriptions naturally extend to give a lattice-theoretic characterization of Bruhat-Tits strata on $\kappa$-points: \begin{proposition} Let $\kappa$ be any perfect field over $\F$.
-The $\kappa$-points of the Bruhat-Tits strata can be described as follows: \begin{altenumerate} \item Assume $\Lambda$ is a vertex lattice of type $t\ge h$.
+These descriptions naturally extend to a lattice-theoretic characterization of the $\kappa$-point of the Bruhat--Tits strata. \begin{proposition} Let $\kappa$ be any perfect field over $\F$.
+The $\kappa$-points of the Bruhat--Tits strata can be described as follows: \begin{altenumerate} \item Assume $\Lambda$ is a vertex lattice of type $t\ge h$.
 Then

 \item Assume $\Lambda$ is a vertex lattice of type $t\le h$.
 Then